totminaekaterina/ANYLOC/README.md

 ### Results

 The last 4th experiment demonstrated an improvement in the model's predictive ability.
 Specifically, the model correctly classified images into their respective classes with an accuracy rate of **80% out of 100%**.

+The 'Living_room' and 'Bedroom' classes displayed the poorest results, likely due to an imbalance in the dataset.
+The training sample for these classes included images from different layouts, which could have impacted the model's training.
+It is assumed that a larger and more balanced dataset will result in improved performance for these classes.

-From this, we can conclude that for training purposes: it is better to use the initial raw images that have been cropped, without first selecting clusters.
+From this, we can conclude that for training purposes: *it is better to use the initial raw images that have been cropped, without first selecting clusters*.

 ## Conclusion